Jimut is a gardening enthusiast who has learned from experience and studying gardening books. He enjoys sharing his knowledge with others.

 I propagated two plants to prepare this; I recommend using two plants.
 Plant one of them on one side of the wood and the other on the other side.
 This will help your plant to look bushy and green.
 Tighten the soil gently by pressing it in.
 Make sure your plants are parallel to each other and oppositely faced; this will help the plants to grow in a swirling way.

 Okay, now you are ready to take care of it.

-There are some simple points on taking care of the Pothos; it’s easy, as I said.
-Just go through these to make sure everything is all right.
+There are some simple points on taking care of the Pothos.
+It’s easy, as I've mentioned.
+Just go through the following steps to make sure everything is all right.